Actively Recruiting

 - Shoulder trauma unrelated to adhesive capsulitis

-- Allergy or hypersensitivity to bevacizumab or its components
+- Allergy or hypersensitivity to study drug

 - Active cancer under treatment